arijit69-web/BackEnd-Development-in-JavaScript/24. Project-1/6. Implementing Seats & Starting new Service/Flights-Booking/Booking Flights Logic.md

 - Successful request has 10 mins to book the ticket using the block key.
 - We need to complete payment, booking confirmation and user notifications like email and sms with in 10 mins.
 - After 10 minutes ticket is released to all if the ticket is not confirmed.

-### 2. There are two concurrent bookings for one seat

 ### 3. During the processing of the payment request/response, the payment fails, etc.